MarianVJ/priceComparatorBackend/Readme.md

 ### 4.4 Features

 Each feature has its own classes for Controller, Service, and Repository.
 This decision was made considering the possibility of extending the features with more complex or additional functionality.

+#### Detail

+A product can have different prices based on date_batch For example.
+For a store:

+- It can have a price on `2025-05-01` - Price_1
+- It can have a price on `2025-05-08` - Price_2

+- It can have a discount that is in period `2025-05-02 - 2025-05-07` , with discount_percentege_1
+- It can have a discount that is in period `2025-05-11 - 2025-05-13`, with discount_percentege_2

+For this example , there will be  5 prices based on time:
+1. on 2025-05-01 - Price_1
+2. on 2025-05-03 - Price_1 but reduced with discount_percentege_1
+3. on 2025-05-08 - Price_2
+4. on 2025-05-11 - Price_2 but reduced with discount_percentege_2

+⚠️**All implemented features and the entire backend are based on this logic.**

 ### 4.4.1 Daily Shopping Basket Monitoring

 Help users split their basket into shopping lists that optimise for cost savings.